Dirkster99/MLib/README.md

 # Nuget Packages

-There is more than one NuGet package available bacause not all theming features are impemented in one solid big library but within a set of libraries.
+There is more than one NuGet package available, because not all theming features are impemented in one solid big library, but within a set of libraries.
 So, what you actually downlod and install depends on what you need.
-But most people are going to want to style an applaiction window and its containing controls, which can be done by downloading and installing **MLib** with **MWindowLib**.
-Install **MLib** with **MWindowDialogLib** if you are planning to implement <a href="https://www.codeproject.com/Articles/1170500/A-ContentDialog-in-a-WPF-Desktop-Application">ContentDialogs</a> in your application.
+But most people are going to want to style an application window and its containing controls, which can be done by downloading and installing **MLib** with **MWindowLib**.
+Install **MLib** with **MWindowDialogLib**, if you are planning to implement <a href="https://www.codeproject.com/Articles/1170500/A-ContentDialog-in-a-WPF-Desktop-Application">ContentDialogs</a> in your application.

 The above setup with **MWindowDialogLib** includes the libraries for **MWindowLib**, so either one of the 2 deployment scenarios mentioned above, should work for most situations.